AdobeDocs/analytics-platform.en/help/components/segments/seg-sequential-build.md

 #### [!UICONTROL Exclude] [!UICONTROL Or]

 Identify persons that visited one page then explicitly did not visit any page of a set of pages, but did visit yet another page.
-For example, persons that visited the Home Page, did not visit the Men and the Women page, but did visit the Kids page.
+For example, persons that visited the Home Page and did not visit the Men and the Women page, but did visit the Kids page.

 ![Logic group exclude and](assets/logicgroup-exclude-or.png)